 Portobello House is a cosy boutique hotel in Notting Hill- a great base for exploring Notting Hill itself and the rest of London.
 What’s more, it also offers excellent value.

 The rooms are cosy but comfortable and modern.
 Egyptian linens add a touch of luxury and make sure you have a great night’s sleep before waking up to see the sights.

-The location of Portobello House is particularly enviable, especially if you’re planning on popping into the Portobello Market (a non-negotiable, if you ask me).
+The location of Portobello House is particularly enviable, especially if you’re planning on popping into the Portobello Market (a non-negotiable, if you ask us).
 It’s just a few minutes walk away.

 Portobello House prides itself on being a friendly base for exploring Notting Hill, and the staff are always ready to help.

-There’s also an onsite restaurant for lazy evenings or lunches, although I recommend heading out to explore the nearby options instead.
+There’s also an onsite restaurant for lazy evenings or lunches, although we recommend heading out to explore the nearby options instead.
 There’s just so many great options to try.